Caf condemns assault on referees during Ghanaian league match | Goal.com

 “However, we plead pardon for the club from the side of the affected referees and the FA in general.”

-Originally, the tie was billed to be played behind closed doors – a preventive measure against the spread of Covid-19, but the home supporters invaded the stadium with little or no control from the hosts’ management.
+Originally, the tie was billed to be played behind closed doors – a preventive measure against the spread of Covid-19.